Credenz-Web-Weaver/travel-agency/README.md

 How it will work,

-- `git clone git@github.com:Credenz-Web-Weaver/travel-agency.git` --- To install dependicies
+- `git clone git@github.com:Credenz-Web-Weaver/travel-agency.git` --- To copy the files from github to pc

-- `open index.html in the browser` --- To start server
+- `open index.html in the browser` --- To open the webpage

 ### Currently this application do: